usethesource/rascal-website/docs/Recipes/Common/AdHocDataExploration/index.md

 Now copy the numerical result above and paste it into an edit window to have a good look at it.
 Notice anything interesting?
 The last 249 digits are all zeros.
 How did this happen and what does it mean?

-To be honest, when I did this calculation for the first time, I thought I'd found a bug.
-So I looked at the values of N! for N in the range 900 to 1000 and discovered that the zeros accumulate on the end of N! as N gets bigger.
-Let's think about it for a bit:  N! is a cumulative product, so once a zero has appeared on the end there is no way to get rid of it by multiplying by a positive integer.
+To be honest, when I did this calculation for the first time, I thought I had found a bug.
+So I looked at the values of N! for N in the range 900 to 1000 and discovered that the zeros accumulate at the end of N! as N gets bigger.
+Let's think about this for a bit:  N! is a cumulative product, so once a zero has appeared at the end there is no way to get rid of it by multiplying by a positive integer.

 How do the zeros appear?
-Well, this isn't to hard to figure out.
+Well, this is not too hard to figure out.
 Obviously, each time you reach a multiple of 10, you will add (at least) one more zero to the cumulative product.
 But what about multiples of 5?
 Well, you would add one more zero if you can match the 5 to a 2 within the factors, and there are lots of lonely 2s in that list.
 So, to summarize, each time N is a multiple of 5, you add at least one zero onto the cumulative product N!.

 So here's the question we're going to solve:  For an arbitrary N, can you predict exactly how many trailing zeros there will be in N!?

 Again, this can be solved analytically (and if you go looking on the web, you will discover that this is an old chestnut of a math problem that's sometimes used in job interviews to test analytical ability), but what I want to do here is to show how we can use Rascal to play around with the problem space a bit to help us build up our intuition.
 This is very much like what we do in empirical software engineering, when we have lots of data to analyze, and we're trying to look for patterns that might explain behaviours, such as why some functions are more likely to be associated with bugs than others.
 In that kind of situation, we typically go through two stages:  first, we wade through the data, exploring relationships, looking for unusual lumps or recognizable patters; second, we build theories of how the world works, and test them out using the data.
 In both stages, we not only look at the data, we play with it.
 We build little tools to help answer our questions, see where our hunches lead us.
 We use this "play" to improve our understanding of the problem space, and build intuition about how it works as testable theories.
 In empirical software engineering, as in most other sciences, we usually don't get concrete proof of a theory; rather, we gather evidence towards ultimately accepting or rejecting the theories (tho often, we may choose to use this evidence to refine the theories and try again).

 In this case, however, there is a precise analytical solution, a proof, a "ground truth".
-But that doesn't mean that we can't use the empirical approach to help build our intuition about the problem space, and ultimately devise a theory about how to calculate the number of trailing zeros in N!.
+But this does not mean that we cannot use the empirical approach to help build our intuition about the problem space, and ultimately devise a theory about how to calculate the number of trailing zeros in N!.
 Solving analytical problems is about having enough intuition to see possible solutions.
 And using this empirical approach is one way to build intuition.

 So let's define a few helper functions and see where that leads us:
 ```rascal